After Madison Campbell was sexually assaulted, she had an overwhelming feeling of not wanting to be touched by anyone, she remembers.

 To change that, the now 25-year-old, Las Vegas-based entrepreneur founded a company to make the one thing she wishes she had right after she was attacked: A rape kit that she would be able to take at home.

 In 2019, together with co-founder Liesel Valdya, Campbell founded MeToo Kit, a company named after the #MeToo movement that had raised her awareness about how tragically common her experience was.
-The kit included a bag for clothing, a container for saliva, cheek, and genital swabs.
+The kit included a bag for clothing and a container for saliva, cheek, and genital swabs.
 “Swab.
 Spit.
 Seal,” read the prototype packaging.

 But rather than being welcomed, Campbell’s innovation raised concerns and even outrage among legal and medical experts, as well as many survivor organizations.
 Accused of profiting from rape and selling victims on false hope, the company has received cease and desist notices and legal threats.
 Yet its founder remains convinced of the need for a more private alternative to the traditional forensic examination.